davidedellagiustina/DigitRecognition/README.md

 # How it works

-Just run `main.pyw` and dwar a digit inside the drawind area (the top-left canvas).
+Just run `main.pyw` and draw a digit inside the drawing area (the top-left canvas).
 If you wish to train a network yourself or to use one of the ones included in `res/neural_network`, just change the line marked as `# Settings` at the beginning of `main.pyw` with the name of the network you want to use.

-You can train a network yourself by running `train.pyw` script.
+You can train a network yourself by running the `train.pyw` script.
 You may wish to customize the parameters inside it, first, to better fit your heuristics.

 # Dependencies